AnthonyBloomer/tmdbv3api/README.md

 # tmdbv3api
-Python wrapper for The Movie Database (TMDb) API.
+A lightweight Python wrapper for The Movie Database (TMDb) API.
+This library allows users to interact with the API and retrieve data on movies, TV shows and actors.

 Register an account:
 https://www.themoviedb.org/account/signup